2015-16 STUDENT-ATHLETE HANDBOOK

 All hours attempted.

-NCAA rules no longer restrict student-athlete employment.
-It is now permissible for all student-athletes to work, and there is not a limit on the amount of earnings during the academic year or summer vacation period provided the student is compensated for work actually performed.
+It is permissible for all student-athletes to work, and there is not a limit on the amount of earnings during the academic year or summer vacation period provided the student is compensated the going rate for work actually performed.
 However, individual team rules may differ.

 Clemson must monitor student-athlete employment, so it is important to complete the Student-Athlete Employment Information Form and provide it to compliance services.
 The form can be found on my.arms.software.com on my workflow launch pad.
 Student-athletes must complete a form for ALL jobs when compensated and provide it to compliance services.